-▶ From a mere opportunity to actual practice - Let's make first-time voting mandatory!
 Research has shown that individuals who exercise their right to vote immediately upon becoming eligible to do so are more likely to turn out in subsequent elections.
 That is why it is so vital that those who are eligible to vote for the first time do indeed exercise the right of suffrage they were recently awarded.
 We could use either a "hard" or a "soft" instrument to achieve this.
 The first option would make it mandatory for every Hungarian citizen to vote at least once, in the first election in which they are eligible to do so (they could of course cast an invalid vote, too, if they prefer).
-However, we could also use incentives rather than compulsion to motivate young people to vote for the first time, for example by adding points to their scores when they apply to study at institutions of higher education or by giving them a "voter bond" modelled on the baby bond; the bond would become available for a young person if they can verify that they have voted.
+We could also use incentives rather than compulsion to motivate young people to vote for the first time.
+For example by adding points to their scores when they apply to higher education by giving them a "voter bond" modelled on the baby bond; they could have more points if they can prove that they voted.